Chernobyl Nuclear Power Plant sarcophagus: Ongoing issues

 The present shelter is constructed on top of the ruins of the reactor building.
 The "Mammoth Beam" that supports the roof of the shelter rests partly on the structurally unsound west wall of the reactor building that was damaged by the accident.
 The western end of the shelter roof is supported by a wall at a point designated axis 50.
 This wall is reinforced concrete and was cracked by the accident.

-Designed stabilisation steel structure
+In February 2013, a 600 m2 portion of the roof and wall adjacent to the covered part of the turbine hall collapsed into the entombed area of the turbine hall.
+The collapse did not affect any other part of the Object Shelter (sarcophagus) or the New Safe Confinement.
+No variances in radiation levels as a result of the incident were detected.
+The collapsed roof was built after the Chernobyl disaster and was later repaired.

+Designed Stabilisation Steel Structure

-The DSSS is a yellow steel object that has been placed next to the wrecked reactor; it is 63 metres (207 ft) tall and has a series of cantilevers that extend through the western buttress wall, and is intended to stabilize the sarcophagus.
-This was done because if the wall of the reactor building or the roof of the shelter were to collapse, then large amounts of radioactive dust and particles would be released directly into the atmosphere, resulting in a large new release of radioactivity into the environment.
-In December 2006 the "Designed Stabilisation Steel Structure" (DSSS) was extended until 50% of the roof load (about 400 tons) was transferred from the axis 50 wall to the DSSS.
+The Designed Stabilisation Steel Structure (DSSS) stands next to the wrecked reactor and acts to prevent the wall of the reactor building or the roof of the shelter collapsing.
+It is 63 m tall, yellow, and has a series of cantilevers which extend through the western buttress wall.
+In December 2006 the structure was extended until 50% of the roof load (about 400 LT) was transferred from the axis 50 wall to the DSSS.

 Upper biological shield

 A further threat to the shelter is the steel and concrete slab that formed the upper biological shield (UBS), situated above the reactor prior to the accident.
 This concrete slab was thrown upwards by the explosion in the reactor core and now rests at approximately 15° from vertical.
 The position of the upper bioshield is considered inherently unsafe, as only debris supports it in its nearly upright position.
 A collapse of the bioshield would further exacerbate the dust conditions in the shelter, possibly spreading some quantity of radioactive materials out of the shelter, and could damage the shelter itself.
 The UBS is a disk 17.7 metres in diameter, weighing 1000 tons.
-The shield is formally called Component E and nicknamed Elena.
+The shield is formally called Scheme E and nicknamed Elena.
 The twisted fuel bundles still attached to it are called Elena's hair.